odk-x/docs/odkx-src/app-designer-prereqs.rst

     Also, if you are using Terminal or Powershell to run commands, you could need to prefix the commands with a :code:`./` depending on if :code:`.` is added to your PATH variable.
 For example, consider the command :code:`sdkmanager --list`.
-On Windows, you might have to do :code:`./sdkmanager.bat --list`, and on a Mac :code:`./sdkmanager ---list`.
+On Windows, you might have to do :code:`./sdkmanager.bat --list`, and on a Mac :code:`./sdkmanager --list`.
 You can try the commands first without the :code:`./`, and if they fail, try the commands with it.

   8. Run :program:`sdkmanager.bat --list`, this shows a list of all packages with the versions that are available be installed.